Spotted imperial pigeon: Subspecies

+The subspecies mindanensis and nigrorum may possibly be split into a new species called the Black-breasted imperial pigeon.

 Distribution and habitat

 The spotted imperial pigeon is endemic to the Philippines.
 It has been recorded on Luzon, Mindoro, Sibuyan, Negros, Siquijor and Mindanao, but may be locally extinct on some islands.
 Its habitats are forests and forest edges, including areas with some logging.
 It is usually found below elevations of 2000 m above sea level.
 Seasonally visits limestone shorelines for reasons that have yet to be fully studied.

 Behaviour and ecology

 This pigeon is often found in flocks of more than 30 individuals.
 It associates with the green imperial pigeon.
 The spotted imperial pigeon's voices include po po po po po, and a hu hu hu hu hu call.
 Captive birds give low oomph notes.
 It eats fruits from Eugenia and Ficus trees.
 It probably breeds from February to July.
 One nest has been recorded in a hollow in a cliff.
 Flocks react to the availability of food by moving great distances daily and seasonally.
 Seasonally visits limestone shorelines for reasons that have yet to be fully studied.
-Richard Ruiz, who has been monitoring the annual return of the pigeons to Pasuquin shoreline since 2011, says the seasonal movement may be a way for the birds to "socialize."
+Richard Ruiz, who has been monitoring the annual return of the pigeons to Pasuquin shoreline since 2011, says the seasonal movement may be a way for the birds to "socialize".
 Other theories suggest the pigeons fly down to the coast to ingest calcium and other nutrients that are needed to strengthen their egg shells.
 Others say the birds travel to the coast to drink or bathe in salt water.

+Its breeding season is believed to be from February to July based on birds collected with in breeding condition with enlarged gonads.
+Only one nest has ever been recorded which was found in May in Mindoro.
+Unusual among pigeons, its nest was located in a hollow in a low cliff.
+Its nest was a platform of twigs and contained just 1 white egg.